Find Nursing Colleges

 Read More…

-With a ranking of #9, West Coast University - Dallas did quite well on this year’s best schools for nursing students working on their master’s degree.
-West Coast University - Dallas is a small private for-profit school located in the large city of Dallas.
+West Coast University - Dallas did quite well in this year’s ranking of the best places for nursing students to get a master’s degree.
+It came in at #9 on the list.
+Located in the medium-sized city of Richardson, West Coast University - Dallas is a private for-profit college with a small student population.

 Texas A&M International University did quite well in this year’s ranking of the best places for nursing students to get a master’s degree.
 It came in at #10 on the list.
 Texas A&M International University is a medium-sized public school located in the city of Laredo.